Artist rendering

 On March 24, 2025, the Bureau of Land Management broke ground on a critical infrastructure project to protect and enhance the iconic Jupiter Inlet Lighthouse and unique, significant resources of surrounding public lands.
 The community, local elected officials, and special guests joined BLM officials in celebrating the $16 million effort to stabilize the shoreline and incorporate resilient recreation features at the ONA.

-With an investment of $8.3 million from the Great American Outdoors Act, the project will add engineered and living shoreline components to reduce erosion and sediments entering the Intracoastal Waterway.
+With an investment of $8.3 million from the Great American Outdoors Act and $7,000,000 in support from the Florida Inland Navigation District, the project will add engineered and living shoreline components to reduce erosion and sediments entering the Intracoastal Waterway.

 Two women in hard hats and safety vests observe a shoreline project by a clear blue waterway with buildings in the background.